coelacant1/CurlBashGUI/SECURITY.md

 ## Scope and Expectations

 - **Scope**: This policy covers potential security issues within the bash scripts (e.g., command injection, privilege escalation, or insecure storage of credentials).
-- **Out of Scope**: Vulnerabilities in external Proxmox environments, third-party dependencies, or issues related to general system administration (outside the repository) are not handled within this policy.
+- **Out of Scope**: Vulnerabilities in external linux environments, third-party dependencies, or issues related to general system administration (outside the repository) are not handled within this policy.
 However, we may provide guidance or mitigation strategies if they relate to this project.

 ## Handling Confidential Information